FEUP-LEIC-ES-2022-23/2LEIC14T5/docs/ArchitectureAndDesign.md

 - `Google Maps API` - allows us to use the map and is also used for geolocation purposes

 Here's a quick rundown on the 4 entities' interactions:
 - The user device is the main entity in this environment.
 The app runs on it and, therefore, all the interactions with the other entities are dependant on it.
-Besides that, the device storage is uses only when the app is running to store data, for example, from searches.
+Besides that, the device storage is uses only when the app is running to store temporary data, for example, from searches.
 There is no persistent data
 - To get the user's information, such as profile information, favorites, the app (running on the user's device) makes calls to the Firebase Firestore database.
 When new information is added, like a new favourite, the app also communicates this information to the database
-- To authenticate the user, the app makes calls to the Firebase Authentication API
+- To authenticate the user, the app makes calls to the Firebase Authentication API to validate user credentials and his login status
-- To fetch information about job posts, the app makes calls to the ITJobs API
+- To fetch information about job posts, the app makes calls to the ITJobs API to fetch the information and then stores it in the device storage
-- The app makes calss to the Google Maps API to use the Maps SDK to have a interactive world map and to use the Geocoding API
+- The app makes calls to the Google Maps API to use the Maps SDK to have a interactive world map and to use the Geocoding API to convert job post's addresses to coordinates to draw them on the map

 <p align="center">
     <img src="../images/physical_architecture.png" alt="Logical Architecture UML">